-He has represented numerous boards, committees, and independent directors of public companies-including the board of a public finance company with respect to a $10 billion dispute resolution, the corporate governance chair of a leading computer technology company, and the audit committee chair of a major health care service provider.
-Mr. Dinh also advises individuals and organizations on high-stakes conflicts and through existential risk.
-For example, Mr. Dinh secured, for a major law firm, an unprecedented post-indictment nonprosecution agreement and recently negotiated the termination of a 25-year-old racketeering consent decree against a major labor union.
+He has represented numerous boards, committees, and independent directors of public companies and advises individuals and organizations through high-stakes conflicts and existential risks.
+For example, Mr. Dinh secured an unprecedented post-indictment nonprosecution agreement for a major law firm and recently negotiated the termination of a 25-year-old racketeering consent decree against a labor union.
 He successfully presented arguments for the United States before the Supreme Court in Nevada Department of Human Resources v.
 Hibbs, 538 U.S. 721 (2003).

 Mr. Dinh served as U.S. Assistant Attorney General for Legal Policy from 2001 to 2003, where he played a key role in developing legal policy initiatives to combat terrorism, including the USA Patriot Act.
 Mr. Dinh also represented the Department of Justice in selecting and confirming federal judges, contributing to the appointment of 100 district judges and 23 appellate judges during his tenure.

 Mr. Dinh clerked for U.S. Supreme Court Justice Sandra Day O’Connor and for D.C.
 Circuit Judge Laurence H. Silberman.
 He graduated magna cum laude from Harvard College and Harvard Law School, where he was a Class Marshal and an Olin Research Fellow in Law and Economics.
-He lives in Washington, D.C., with his wife, Jennifer Ashworth Dinh, and their three sons.
+He lives in Washington, D.C., with his wife and their four children and coaches the Senators of the Capital City Little League.